-- I have made a physical inspection of the site and market area and that information has been used in the study. - I have followed Agency's market study requirements. - The information included is accurate and that the report can be relied upon by the Agency to present a true assessment of the market. - I understand that any misrepresentation of this statement may result in the denial of further participation in the North Carolina Housing Finance Agency's rental housing programs. - I have no interest in the project or relationship with the applicant, developer, ownership entity or application preparer.
+- I have made a physical inspection of the site and market area and that information has been used in the study. - I have followed the Agency's market study requirements. - The information included is accurate and the study can be relied upon by the Agency to present a true assessment of the market. - I understand any misrepresentation of this statement may result in the denial of further participation in the Agency's rental housing programs. - I have no interest in the project or relationship with the Applicant, developer, ownership entity or application preparer.